pen-lang/pen/doc/src/guides/cross-compile.md

 Cross compile support of system packages are totally up to their developers.

 For example, [the standard system package of `Os`](/references/standard-packages/os.md) supports most targets as long as their platforms expose OS-like APIs.
-However, some custom system packages might not support all those targets because of their limited use cases.
+However, some custom system packages might not support those targets because of their limited use cases.